Market Overview

 Portsmouth is more affordable with a median home price of $250K, compared to $477K in Prince George's County.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Portsmouth prices range from $75K–$550K.
 Prince George's County prices range from $200K–$1.2M.

-Both cities are popular with families.
 Portsmouth is a waterfront city across the Elizabeth River from Norfolk, with a rich naval heritage and a revitalizing downtown.
-Prince George's County borders D. The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+Prince George's County borders D. The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.

 Market data verified by smover using real transaction records.
 School data from Virginia DOE, Maryland MSDE, and DC OSSE public reports.
 Property tax rates from Virginia Dept. of Taxation (2024).
 Walkability scores from Walk Score (2024).
 Crime data from FBI UCR and Virginia State Police (2023).
 Commute times are approximate rush-hour estimates.
 Updated June 2026.